davs3275/sbs/med/collier.md

 4.50 To consider those old people that resigned life so unwillingly, is a common yet not unserviceable aid in facing death.
-For what are these longlived mortals more than those that went off in their infancy ?
-What has become of Cadicianus, Fabius, Julianus. and Lepidus, and others like them ?
+For what are these longlived mortals more than those that went off in their infancy?
+What has become of Cadicianus, Fabius, Julianus. and Lepidus, and others like them?
 They buried a great many, but came at last to it themselves.
 Upon the whole, the difference between long and short life is insignificant, especially if you consider the accidents, the company, and the body you must go through with.
 Therefore do not let a thought of this kind affect you.
-Do but look upon the astonishing notion of time and eternity ; what an immense deal has run out already, and how infinite it is still in the future.
+Do but look upon the astonishing notion of time and eternity; what an immense deal has run out already, and how infinite it is still in the future.
 Do but consider this, and you will find three days and three ages of life come much to the same